savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise03-AddErrorHandlingMiddleware/README.md

 	Automatically crashes your process to prevent data loss or corruption.
     ```

-1. The `unhandledError()` takes a callback to habdle error.
-This is being assigned to a new variable named `errorReporter`: [this is the unhandled error handler]
+1. The `unhandledError()` takes a callback, which will be passed the error.
+The call to unhandledError creates an errorReporter which is assigned to a local variable named `errorReporter`: [this is the unhandled error handler]

 	```javascript
 		let errorReporter = unhandledError((err) => {